cdx-project/cdx-engineering-assignment/README.md

 # CDX Full-stack Engineering Take Home Assignment
 Thank you for your interest in joining the CDx engineering team!

 This document is just a quick test to see where your coding and problem solving skills are with something related to dApp development.
-It’s designed to be straightforward, open-ended, and not take too much of your time.
+It’s designed to be straightforward and not take too much of your time.

 Since a lot of this position will be JavaScript/Typescript-based app/library development and integrating with Solidity contracts, we've created a task that, in some capacity, represents the tooling you'll be working with on a day-to-day basis with us.

 ## The task
 Unlike other languages, access to complex data structures is quite limited in Solidity.
 In many cases, projects end up implementing common structures such as linked lists, traversable mappings, and sets by themselves.
 These structures are sometimes necessary for higher levels of abstraction and more complex protocols.

-We want you to help implement a set-like structure in Solidity that only allows a certain amount of "elements" in the set.
+We want you to help implement a set-like structure in Solidity (using truffle to help out) that only allows a certain amount of "elements" in the set.
 Once you've created the Solidity contract, we want you to test it in **JavaScript/TypeScript, not in Solidity**.

 ### The CappedSet contract